esimionato/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 }
 ```

-Your feature flag service must be tagged with `akeneo_feature_flag`.

 ### Examples

 Let's take a very simple example: we want to (de)activate the _Onboarder_ feature via an environment variable.
 All we have to do is to declare the following service: